askui/askui/docs/docs/general/01-Getting Started/whats-next.md

 ## Run AskUI Workflows in Your QA Pipeline
 AskUI was designed with quality assurance professionals in mind.
 That's why everything is built on the jest framework, which lets you integrate AskUI into your QA process faster.

-With our pipeline integration toolkits you can quickly set up workflows in your pipeline for a complete 360-degree view of your test runs.
+With our pipeline integration toolkit you can quickly set up workflows in your pipeline for a complete 360-degree view of your test runs.
 [Learn more](https://docs.askui.com/docs/next/general/Integrations/continuous-integration)

 ## Your Own Device Farm with AskUI Runners
 AskUI Runner gives you the ability to remotely carry out a workflow in QA on a local device.
 The runner receives instructions from AskUI Studio and carries them out, sending back a report after it is done.
 [Learn more](https://docs.askui.com/docs/next/general/Components/AskUI-Runner)

-## Visit Our Youtube Channel
+## Visit Our YouTube Channel
 Need ideas or prior art?
-Our [Youtube channel](https://www.youtube.com/@askui4398) has some cool things you can do by hooking your AskUI environment up to different things.
+Our [YouTube channel](https://www.youtube.com/@askui4398) has some cool things you can do by hooking your AskUI environment up to different things.
 Everything from automating your Android phone, to orchestrating and debugging your Workflows with custom-built software.

 ## Join Our Community
 Expand your AskUI skills and connect with others in the field by joining our [AskUI Community](https://app.outverse.com/askui/community/home).
 It’s a great place to exchange ideas, find solutions, and discuss your projects with fellow users.
 Whether you're starting out or have expertise to share, the community is an invaluable resource for all things AskUI.